OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md

 Octopus Deploy can also replace a value in a JSON array by using the zero-based index of the array in the variable name.

-For example, the variableÂ `foo:bar:1`Â with a value `qux` will update the value of the second element in the array to be `qux`:
+For example, the variable `foo:bar:1` with a value `qux` will update the value of the second element in the array to be `qux`:

 **Hierarchical JSON**